-Robert Currier co-founded Marin Shakespeare Company and is its original Artistic Director.
+Robert Currier co-founded Marin Shakespeare Company and is its original Artistic Director, retiring in 2022.
 He holds a B.A. in Drama and an M.F.A. in Directing from U.C.
 Irvine, where he helped establish the Objective Drama Project with the legendary theatrical guru Jerzy Grotowski in the early 1980’s.
 An actor, director, writer and designer, Robert co-founded Encounter With the Theatre at the Woodstock Illinois Opera House (artistic home of the young Orson Welles) in 1971 and the still thriving Ukiah Players Theatre in 1977.
 He and Lesley initiated Baja Shakespeare, Baja del Sur’s only live classical theatre company in Los Barriles, Mexico in 2001.
-Robert has directed well over 100 productions.
+Robert has directed and acted in well over 100 productions.
 At Marin Shakespeare Company, he has been nominated for “Best Director” and his productions for “Best Production” numerous times by the Bay Area Critics Circle, Choice Awards, and others.
-His 2016 production of Othello and 1994 production of A Midsummer Night’s Dream won the Bay Area Theatre Critics Award for “Best Overall Production”.
+His 2016 production of Othello and 1994 production of A Midsummer Night’s Dream won the Bay Area Theatre Critics Circle Awards for “Best Overall Production”.
 A popular teacher, Robert has been an Adjunct Professor of Shakespeare Studies at Dominican University of California as well as many other places.
 He is known for his wit and wisdom.

 Suraya Susana Keating is an actress, licensed Marriage and Family Therapist, Registered Drama Therapist, yoga Teacher and Adjunct Professor at California Institute of Integral Studies where she teaches in the Masters Program for Drama Therapy.
 Suraya uses drama and the arts as tools for deep individual and social transformation.
 During the past 20 years, she has worked extensively with youth, adults, and the incarcerated.
 At Marin Shakespeare Company, she has acted in several main stage productions, and taught and directed for the Marin Shakespeare program at San Quentin State Prison since 2005 as well as Shakespeare at California Medical Facility in Vacaville.
 Suraya has been instrumental in creating Drama Therapy-inspired curriculum for MSC’s prison programs and training Teaching Artists in prisons. www.suraya.org